Why Do We Have Feelings of Awe and Find Things Amazing?

 - How has being awestruck helped humans?

-- Do animals also feel a euphoric feelings of awe?
+- Do other animals also feel euphoric feelings of awe?

 It makes us wonder about things with a curiosity that encourages us to investigate further.

 Awe is an emotion that we experience when we see utter beauty or when we try to understand something that overwhelms our comprehension.
-Other overwhelming emotions are fear and anger, both of which have an evolutionary purpose.
+We need to be awestruck to make us humble enough to engage with others.

 Awe, on the other hand, has been puzzling to psychologists and other researchers.
 Is it necessary for evolution?
 Is it only an emotion known to humans, or do other animals experience awe as well?